kpssolutions52-cloud/friendly-umbrella/packages/frontend/public/images/README.md

 - `logo-white.png` - White version for dark backgrounds (if needed)

 ## Logo Specifications:
-Based on the ALLIED DIGITAL & EVENTS logo:
+Based on the ConstructionGuru logo:
-- Main logo should include the stylized 'K' graphic with orange arc
+- Main logo should include the stylized graphic elements
-- Company name: "ALLIED DIGITAL & EVENTS PTE.
-LTD."
+- Company name: "ConstructionGuru"
+- Tagline: "Real-Time Pricing for Construction Professionals"
 - Colors: Blue (#0066CC or similar) and Orange (#FF6600 or similar)

 ## Usage: